ahtaum/department_product_frontend/README.md

 this will install all package

-type in console or terminal for running app in local environment :
+type in console or terminal for running **frontend** app in local environment :

     npm run dev